Welcome to Natural Resources

 How we manage natural resources is vitally important to our region.
 We all are responsible for cooperatively cleaning up lakes, streams, the Rogue River, and providing a healthier, more livable environment for everyone.

-The Natural Resources Department (established as the Water Resources Department in 1978) is involved in many activities throughout the Rogue Basin directed at improving health and vitality of our watersheds.
+Natural Resources (established as the Water Resources Department in 1978) is involved in many activities throughout the Rogue Basin directed at improving the health and vitality of our watersheds.
 Activities include regional water quality planning, endangered species conservation, water quality sampling and analysis, watershed education, and greenway planning and construction.
-The department supplies technical assistance and planning services to RVCOG members and other partner organizations, and provides staff support for multidisciplinary committees.
+Natural Resources supplies technical assistance and planning services to RVCOG members and other partner organizations, and provides staff support for multidisciplinary committees.
+In 2014, Natural Resources became part of the Planning Department.

 Work with communities in the Rogue River Basin to conserve and enhance the health of our watersheds by facilitiating the development and implementation of regional strategies, and by providing technical and educational assistance.
 We seek to achieve a balance between economic well-being and healthy natural systems.